wangdi4/llvm/llvm/docs/LangRef.rst

 The root node of a TBAA type hierarchy is an ``MDNode`` with 0 operands or with exactly one ``MDString`` operand.

+..
+INTEL_CUSTOMIZATION changed the representation of the scalar and struct type descriptor
+.. according to the new TBAA enhancement.

 Scalar type descriptors are represented as an ``MDNode`` s with two operands.
 The first operand is an ``MDString`` denoting the name of the struct type.
 LLVM does not assign meaning to the value of this operand, it only cares about it being an ``MDString``.
 The second operand is an ``MDNode`` which points to the parent for said scalar type descriptor, which is either another scalar type descriptor or the TBAA root.
-Scalar type descriptors can have an optional third argument, but that must be the constant integer zero.
+Scalar type descriptors can have an optional third integer argument.
+If it is equal to 1 then the type is "constant".

 Struct type descriptors are represented as ``MDNode`` s with an odd number of operands greater than 1.
-The first operand is an ``MDString`` denoting the name of the struct type.
-Like in scalar type descriptors the actual value of this name operand is irrelevant to LLVM.
+The first operand is an ``MDString`` denoting the name of the struct type in the form of '``struct@name``'.
 After the name operand, the struct type descriptors have a sequence of alternating ``MDNode`` and ``ConstantInt`` operands.
 With N starting from 1, the 2N - 1 th operand, an ``MDNode``, denotes a contained field, and the 2N th operand, a ``ConstantInt``, is the offset of the said contained field.
 The offsets must be in non-decreasing order.

+..
+INTEL_CUSTOMIZATION

+Pointer type descriptors are represented as an ``MDNode`` s with 3 or 4 operands.
+The first operand is an ``MDString`` in the form of '``pointer@name``'.
+The second operand is the ``MDNode`` representing the parent of the pointed scalar node which is always the scalar node ``char``.
+The third operand is a ``ConstantInt`` that states the offset.
+The fourth operand is optional, it's an integer which if equal to 1 indicates that the type is a "constant".

+Array type descriptors are represented as an ``MDNode`` s with 3 or 4 operands.
+The first operand is an ``MDString`` in the form of '``array@name``'.
+The second operand is the ``MDNode`` representing the element type node.
+The third operand is a ``ConstantInt`` that represents the offset value.
+The fourth operand is optional, it's an integer which if equal to 1 indicates that the type is a "constant".

+Like in scalar type descriptors the actual value of the name operand for the pointer type, array type and struct type nodes is irrelevant to LLVM.
+It only helps to improve program comprehension.

+..
+END INTEL_CUSTOMIZATION

 Access tags are represented as ``MDNode`` s with either 3 or 4 operands.
 The first operand is an ``MDNode`` pointing to the node representing the